-The per capita income in West Hartford in 2010 was $52,846, which is wealthy relative to Connecticut, and wealthy relative to the rest of the US.
+The per capita income in West Hartford in 2010 was $54,601, which is upper middle income relative to Connecticut, and wealthy relative to the rest of the US.
 This equates to an annual income of $218,404 for a family of four.
 However, West Hartford contains both very wealthy and poor people as well.

 The most common language spoken in West Hartford is English.
 Other important languages spoken here include Spanish and Chinese.